SponsorTrolley (Updated on 5 April 2021)

 Can You Help?

 Sponsortrolley is a scheme whereby members who wish to see the BTS trolleybuses restored and operating at Sandtoft (or elsewhere), and who can afford to contribute more than just their membership subscriptions, donate a regular sum of money every month towards their favourite vehicle or vehicles.
-This is run by David Beach at firstname.lastname@example.org , who would be happy to hear from you if you would like to sponsor any of the vehicles.
-You can download a Sponsortrolley Form here.
+This is run by David Beach at email@example.com , who would be happy to hear from you if you would like to sponsor any of the vehicles.
+You can download a Sponsortrolley Form (see the foot of this page).
 At this time, you will still need to print this, fill it in and then post it to David at the address shown on the form.

 What do the sponsors themselves get?
 There is the pleasure of seeing their name on the list of vehicle supporters (except for those that wish to remain anonymous!) and the knowledge that they are helping to secure the future of an historic vehicle which they are particularly interested in for one reason or another.